Sendicate/sendicate-templates/api/README.md

 If you make a request with an invalid API key you'll receive a 401.

+If you make a request with invalid parameters, you'll receive a 400.

-If you make a request with invalid parameters, you'll receive a 400 with errors.
+If you make a request with invalid data, you'll receive a 422 with errors.

 ~~~~
 {"title":["can't be blank"]}
 ~~~~

 If you try to request a resource that does not exist, you'll receive a 404.

 ## API Endpoints